E5

 Possible Causes

-Scale buildup in heat exchanger, Restricted water flow, Failed high-limit switch, Faulty thermistor reading high temperature
+Scale buildup in heat exchanger, Restricted water flow, Failed high-limit switch, Faulty thermistor, reading high temperature

 How to Fix / Troubleshooting

-Safety first: Turn OFF power and gas.
+Safety first: Turn off power and gas.
 Allow the unit to cool completely before touching internal components.

-- Check water flow: Ensure all isolation valves are fully open and inlet filter is clean.
+- Check water flow: Ensure all isolation valves are fully open and the inlet filter is clean.
 Low flow can cause overheating.

 - Descale heat exchanger: Connect a pump and hoses to the hot and cold service valves.
-Circulate white vinegar or approved descaler for 45–60 minutes to remove scale from the heat exchanger.
+Circulate white vinegar or an approved descaler for 45–60 minutes to remove scale from the heat exchanger.

-- Check thermistors: Verify inlet and outlet thermistors are properly attached and reading correctly.
+- Check thermistors: Verify that inlet and outlet thermistors are properly attached and reading correctly.
 Replace if faulty.

 - If E5 recurs: The high-limit switch or control board may be defective.
 Further diagnosis by a technician is recommended.